Vaults/game-jam-challenges/1 - Darmok - 2019-04-05/README.md

 * Angular works well for simple click-based static-esque games.
 * It's totally possible to make something that is playable within a very short timespan
 * Learning a framework and having standard tools helps a lot to go faster
+* It's hard to create a game for someone that is not yourself.

 ## Running